TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 15/2 Samuel 15.15.md

 ---

-And the king's servants said unto the king, Behold, thy servants are ready to do whatsoever my lord the king shall choose.
+The king's servants said to the king, "Behold, your servants are ready to do whatever my lord the king chooses."